shahzadnaeem/TodoApi/TodoApi.Data/README.md

 - Project references added to all of the above `Models`, `Migrations.Sqlite` and `Migrations.Postgres` projects
 - Add a `DbProvider` entry to `appsettings.Development.json` to select which database to use.
   - A connection string is added for each named `DbProvider`
+  - NOTE: Do not add a password to the connection string!
+    - Add a secret named `DbPassword` using the `dotnet user-secrets set`

+      ```sh
+      # Run the command from the TodoApi project
+      $ cd TodoApi

+      $ dotnet user-secrets set "DbPassword" "password123"
+      # You should not need to 'init' as that was done earlier
+      ```

-- `DatabaseExtensions.cs` added to support selecting the configured `DbProvider` at startup.
+- `DatabaseExtensions.cs` added to support selecting the configured `DbProvider` at
+- startup.
   - Use the correct connection string and `Assembly` for the configured `DbProvider`

 ### Managing Migrations